Travis Jankowski Player Props: Rangers vs. Astros

-On Monday, Travis Jankowski (.314 slugging percentage in past 10 games, with no homers) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Brandon Bielak.
-First pitch is at 8:10 PM ET.
+The Texas Rangers, including Travis Jankowski (.333 slugging percentage in past 10 games, including no homers), battle starter J.P.
+France and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Dodgers.
+In his most recent game, he had two hits (going 2-for-5 with an RBI) against the Astros.

 Travis Jankowski Game Info & Props vs. the Astros